-Assessment: Lower retail water demands have led to low local agency water production.
+Assessment: Local supply production has remained relatively low in recent years, primarily due to low overall retail demands.
+Local supply production can also be limited by factors such as hydrological or operational constraints, but these were not significant limiters of local supply production in 2023.
 Figure 4 shows the observed local agency supply production in 2023 was within the minimum and maximum assumptions across the four scenarios of the 2020 IRP Needs Assessment.
 More local agency supplies were available in 2023 than were needed to meet retail demand, leading to lower-than-expected local agency production levels.
 As this low production was demand-induced, it is not considered a loss of local agency supply production.
 Metropolitan will continue to track production of local agency supplies for significant systemic changes.